ALL ABOUT DIVERTICULOSIS AND DIVERTICULITIS

 The food items to prevent diverticulitis flares include fruits and vegetables, legumes, and whole grains.

-The medical field suggest that people with diverticulitis avoid eating seeds, nuts, and corn.
+The medical field suggests that people with diverticulitis avoid eating seeds, nuts, and corn.

 You can find shortcuts to living with a chronic illness on the HypoGal Blog.

 Click on the following link to read about my health story with Diverticulitis:

 Please, Like, HypoGal on Facebook.